tjiang31/CarND-LaneLines-P1/writeup_T1P1.md

 ![image0]

+1.3 Detect the line with _**Canny()**_ function with lower/upper threshold = 1:3 (50:150)

+1.4 The parameters for the Hough-Transform are tuned to cover the case in **Optional Challenge** (e.g., smaller minimum length/gap)

-1.3 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by using a grouping method based on the slope (positive/negative) of the detected edges.
+1.5 In order to draw a single line on the left and right lanes, I modified the _**draw_lines()**_ function by using a grouping method based on the slope (positive/negative) of the detected edges.
 Addtional constraint of 20^o - 45^o is also used to filter out segment of noise.

+1.6 Finally, the addWeighted function is used to combine the lines with the raw image/frame.

 The final annotated test-images, plus one frame from the challenge video are shown below.

 ![image1] ![image2] ![image3] ![image4] ![image5] ![image6]

 ![image11]

 ###2.
-Identify potential shortcomings with your current pipeline
+Potential shortcomings with current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be the case when faced a T-intersection or sharp turn, due to the slope constraint we added in determining the left/right lanes, it will make the annotated lines keeping forward.

-Another shortcoming could be ...
+Another shortcoming could be

 ###3.
 Suggest possible improvements to your pipeline